michaelhtran120/MUI-React-Weather-App/README.md

 # Material UI / React Weather App

+## How to use

+Can enter any city in the world and it should respond.
+If you would like to designate a certain state in the US, you must enter "US-(two letter state abbreviation)"

+e.g. San Jose, US-CA or Portland, US-OR

 ## Learning Goal

 I wanted to create a weather app in order to practice my React skills and practice MUI.